Merendina

 • In another bowl, add in the eggs and the sugar and use an electric whisk to beat the eggs and the sugar until the mixture becomes thick, fluffy, and triples in size, about 5 minutes.
 Add the vanilla extract and the vegetable oil, and whisk again for few seconds until the mixture is well combined.
 Gradually add in the dry ingredients mixture until fully incorporated.
 Finally, progressively stir in the buttermilk until the mixture is well combined.

 • Pour the batter in the prepared baking sheet and spread the cake mixture evenly all over the pan.
 Bake for 17 to 20 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely on a wire rack before assembling.
 Meanwhile make the syrup.
-Bring 40 gr of cold water and the caster sugar to a boil over high heat, reduce the heat to low and stir until all the sugar dissolvers, 3 to 5 minutes.
+Bring 40g of cold water and the caster sugar to a boil over high heat, reduce the heat to low and stir until all the sugar dissolvers, 3 to 5 minutes.
 Set aside and leave to cool.

 • Place the dark chocolate and the coconut oil in a microwave-safe shallow bowl stopping and stirring at 15 seconds intervals until smooth and creamy.
 Leave the chocolate to cool until it reaches room temperature, about 10 minutes.

-• Use two forks (or a small slotted turner) to dip a sandwich in the dark chocolate, a few seconds on each side to fully coat it in chocolate.
+• Use two forks (or a small slotted spatula) to dip a sandwich in the dark chocolate, a few seconds on each side to fully coat it in chocolate.
 Immediately transfer the coated sandwich on baking or silicon paper.
 Repeat until all the sandwiches are coated with chocolate.
 Transfer the milk chocolate and a teaspoon of water in a microwave-safe bowl stopping and stirring at 10 seconds intervals until smooth and creamy.
 Use a fork to splatter the milk chocolate over the coated sandwiches.
 Leave until the chocolate is firm, about 2 hours at room temperature, 40 minutes in the fridge.
 Serve immediately.